 Natural supplements can be an effective part of an arthritis treatment plan, but you have to use them wisely.
 The key word for arthritis supplements is “be careful”.
-Natural supplements for arthritis aren’t always safe, and aren’t strictly regulated the way drugs are.
+Natural supplements for arthritis aren’t always safe, and aren’t as strictly regulated as pharmaceuticals.

 The goal for using natural substances for pain and symptom control of arthritis is to avoid side effects of pharmaceutical drugs and/or to improve results.